-MTPO PUBLIC INVOLVEMENT EVALUATION FORM-Date:\\
+MTPO PUBLIC INVOLVEMENT EVALUATION FORM-Date:

 NAME ADDRESS PHONE

-1. How were you informed about the meeting?
-Flyer (location)
+1. How we meeting? ere you info ormed about the Flyer (location)

 Newspaper Ad Radio Ad Television Story

 Newspaper Story Radio Story Other

-2. Did you have adequat te understanding of the pre esentation of the meeting topic(s)?
+2. Did you have adequate understanding of the presentation of the meeting topic(s)?

-YES NO [comment on back of ca ard]
+YES YES NO [comment on back of card]

 3. Did you have adequate opportunity to discuss topic(s) on the meeting agenda?

-YES NO [comment on back of card]
+YES YES NO [comment on back of card]

 SIDE 2

-4. Comments and/or sug 4.
-Comments and/or suggestions on the MTPO's public involvement process.
+4. Comments and/or suggestions on the MTPO's public involvement process.

--

-APPENDIX K

-Public Involvement Plan Revision Log
+Appendix K Public Involvement Plan Revision Log